-Every day Kolokotronis went to and fro in the three camps, solving every problem that arose and encouraging the young fighters.
+Every day, Kolokotronis went to and fro in the three camps, solving problems that arose and encouraging the young fighters.
 “I slept in Valtetsi, had lunch in Piana and dined in Chrysovitsi,” he wrote in his Memoirs.

 The Turks’ surprise attack forced the camp defenders under Kyriakoulis Mavromichalis to withdraw.
 The Ottomans then set the village on fire.